Ataxia123/Notes/Research Communities/obsidian-hub-main/04 - Guides, Workflows, & Courses/for Beginners.md

 # for Beginners

-These guides will help you get started with [[Obsidian]] and related topics.
+These guides will help you get started with [[Research Communities/NERD/Data/Education/Blogs/Obsidian]] and related topics.

 ## Introduction to Basic Concepts
 - [**Sitepoint**: Obsidian Beginner Guide](https://www.sitepoint.com/obsidian-beginner-guide/)